Skip To Main Content

 Students will be attending family gatherings and festive events in celebration.

-The Lantern Festival - Chinese Community and a lot of East & South East Asian communities
+The Lantern Festival - Chinese community and a lot of East & South East Asian communities

 Some families may not be able to attend events in the evening.